Meet Our Collective

 Outside of the office, Sabrina advocates for menstrual equality in the Garden State and works to eradicate period poverty.
 One in five American girls has missed school due to period poverty according to Always, the leader in feminine care.
 To date, Sabrina has secured more than 6,000 menstrual health products to support women and girls at risk.

-Sabrina’s advocacy is fueled by her personal adversity and passion, as well as the relationships she’s cultivated through her various board roles.
+Sabrina’s advocacy is fuelled by her personal adversity and passion, as well as the relationships she’s cultivated through her various board roles.
 She serves on leadership boards for Girl Scouts of Greater New York, Pace University’s Lubin School of Business, and PRSA-NY.

 To date, Sabrina has received many awards and recognitions including Crain’s Notable in Marketing and PR Award, PRSA-NY’s 15 Under 35 Award, and Top 100 Women Leaders of New Jersey.